Home Courses Psychology and Counselling BSc (Hons) Criminology and Forensic Psychology

 Year One

-In addition, you’ll begin to gain the scientific and statistical skills required to conduct your own research and experiments.
+You’ll begin to gain the scientific and statistical skills required to conduct your own research and experiments.

 Year Two

-In the second year, you will examine the core British Psychological Society modules such as biological, cognitive, and developmental psychology, as you broaden your understanding of aspects including legal frameworks and mental health and forensic psychology.
+In the second year, you will examine the core British Psychological Society modules such as biological, cognitive and developmental psychology, as you broaden your understanding of aspects including legal frameworks and mental health and forensic psychology.

 Year Three

-In your final year, you will work to apply your acquired subject knowledge and research skills ahead of a final year project on a topic of your choice, as you also investigate young people and crime and sexual offenders.
+In your final year, you will work to apply your acquired subject knowledge and research skills ahead of a final year project on a topic of your choice, as you also investigate young people and crime, and sexual offenders.

 Criminology in Professional Practice module